JamieSlome/hackathon-ui/README.md

 ```

 ## Building for Deployment

+> **IMPORTANT:** Update the VITE_API_BASE_URL value in .env at the root of the project with the base url of the running backend before the build step.

 Builds the app for production to the `dist` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.